Can how we attend to others make all the difference?

 It turns out, this simple practice is pretty darn transformative for both the like-r and the like-ee.
 There are so many chances to practice this: as you run errands; hop on Zoom calls; navigate crowded stores, etc.

 Given that we were all in on this, I felt like we had a new spotlight under which we could all examine human connection.
-And I had a new incentive to try harder, even when kids weren’t with me.
+And, it seems, we’re each actually using this even after our first experimental week.

-All three kids found small yet meaningful examples of how the I like you already mindset really helped.
+All three kids have shared small yet meaningful examples of how the _I like you already_ mindset helped.
 My oldest, as she navigated that irksome feeling when someone puts their stuff too close to yours at the coffee shop.
 My youngest, when she welcomed a shy new kid to her dance class.
-And, my middle, when she paused before getting too upset when a friend “freaked out” over something that seemed small (turns out, she had had a terrible morning at home).
+And, my middle, when she paused before immediately reacting when a science lab partner “freaked out” at her (turns out, they had had a terrible morning at home).

 How it works